Undergraduate and graduate courses on the UMD campus have two main grading bases: A-F or S/N.

-Some courses can only be taken A-F or S/N. But in many cases, you can choose your grade basis when you register.
-Be aware that you cannot take major courses with an S/N grading basis, unless a particular course required by your major is only offered with an S/N grading basis.
-Contact your collegiate academic adviser if you have questions about when you can take a course S/N.
+Some courses can only be taken A-F or S/N. But in many cases, you can choose your grade basis when you register, including Auditing a class.
+Be aware that some academic programs have restrictions on the use of earned credits taken as Satisfactory/Not Satisfactory (S/N) toward meeting degree requirements.
+Contact your collegiate academic adviser if you have questions about when you can take a course for S/N grading.

 Changing your grade basis

 You can change your grade basis through the second week of the term using the Web registration system.

 You will take most courses on an A-F grade basis.
 Courses graded A-F follow the scale below.

 |A||4.000||Represents achievement that is outstanding relative to the level necessary to meet course requirements|

 |B||3.000||Represents achievement that is significantly above the level necessary to meet course requirements|

 |C||2.000||Represents achievement that meets the course requirements in every respect|